Summary

 Sky Clearness and Brightness Indices

-The Perez model uses two atmospheric parameters to characterize sky conditions: Sky Clearness Index (): Represents the clarity of the atmosphere, accounting for the ratio of total to diffuse horizontal irradiance and solar zenith angle: where is in radians and is an empirical constant.
-Sky Brightness Index (): Represents the amount of diffuse irradiance relative to extraterrestrial irradiance, normalized by : where is the relative (non pressure-corrected) air mass calculated using the selected air mass model.Perez Coefficient Lookup
+The Perez model uses two atmospheric parameters to characterize sky conditions: Sky Clearness Index (): Represents the clarity of the atmosphere, accounting for the ratio of total to diffuse horizontal irradiance and solar zenith angle: where is an empirical constant that corrects the clearness index for zenith angle dependence.
+Sky Brightness Index (): Represents the amount of diffuse irradiance relative to extraterrestrial irradiance, normalized by : where is the (non pressure-corrected) air mass calculated using the configured air mass model.Perez Coefficient Lookup

 The clearness index is binned into 8 categories corresponding to sky conditions from overcast to clear.
 Each bin has associated empirical coefficients used to compute brightness coefficients and :| Bin | Range | Sky Condition |